HectorRDB/dbgwas/README.md

         and post-process them, for example to compare different GWAS runs.
         See the produced files and their formats here: https://gitlab.com/leoisl/dbgwas/wikis/Files-and-formats-of-DBGWAS-textual-output.
     3. Visualisation changes:
-        * p-value added to the visualisations;
+        * p-value added to the visualisations, and components are now sorted by default by the p-value;
         * Several other improvements;
     4. Parameter -SFF changed:
         * Now, two arguments must be given to this parameter.